Assassination of Andrei Karlov: Turkish reaction

 In Turkey, President Recep Tayyip Erdoğan said in a video message that "Turkey-Russia relations are vital for the region and those who aimed to harm ties were not going to achieve their goals", after having spoken to Russian president Vladimir Putin, adding that they "both agreed the assassination of Russia's ambassador to Ankara by a gunman was an act of provocation by those looking to harm relations of our countries."
 The Turkish Foreign Ministry pledged to spare no effort to not let "this attack cast a shadow on the Turkish-Russian friendship."
 Turkish Foreign Minister Mevlüt Çavuşoğlu announced that the street in which the Russian embassy is located would be named after the ambassador.

 Turkey temporarily banned access to Facebook, Twitter, and WhatsApp after the attack.
 A week later, it also banned broadcasting images of the attack while an investigation was underway.

 Russian reaction

 Russian Foreign Ministry spokeswoman Maria Zakharova said: "Terrorism will not pass.
 We will fight it decisively."
 President Vladimir Putin stated he believes "a crime has been committed and it was without doubt a provocation aimed at spoiling the normalization of Russo-Turkish relations and spoiling the Syrian peace process which is being actively pushed by Russia, Turkey, Iran and others".
 He also ordered heightening of security measures at Russian embassies worldwide, and stated that "we need to know who guided the hand of the murderer".

-Russian special protective unit Zaslon («Заслон») was criticized for lack of proper protection of Karlov following his assassination.
+Russian special protective unit Zaslon (ru) («Заслон») was criticized for lack of proper protection of Karlov following his assassination.